On this page

 “It’s also important to remember that this is just phase one of a larger programme of works.

-“Very shortly, we will begin transforming what was our Emergency Department into bespoke units that will work in conjunction with our new Emergency Department, so that you get the right care, from the right clinician more quickly.
+“We’re now transforming what was our Emergency Department into bespoke units that will work in conjunction with our new Emergency Department, so that you get the right care, from the right clinician more quickly.

 “It is not always necessary for some patients to go into the Emergency Department at all, as we can potentially direct you straight to one of these areas.